TheresaUlwahn/project-weather-app/README.md

 - Name of city, current tempereature and weather conditions and the forecast.
 - The page works on mobile (mobile first!), tablet and desktop (Is responsive)-

+## View it live

+See the site here: https://mrsucodesproject6themiamiweatherapp.netlify.com/?